[Must-see for beginners] What is hardware? A simple explanation with all the technical terms you need to understand!

 - All your stored data is located here

-is also called "auxiliary memory device" because data disappears when the power is turned off, and it helps prevent data loss.
+- since data is lost when the power is turned off, it helps prevent data loss.

 - Processing speed is extremely slow compared to RAM (memory)